-- A. CONTRACTOR shall implement/maintain an employee pre-screening process, to include, at a minimum, background checks, pre-placement employee health evaluation, and drug testing. - B. CONTRACTOR'S new employee orientation program shall include training on appropriate/necessary safety and risk management topics.
-CONTRACTOR shall also provide annual refresher courses and/or recurrent training on appropriate/necessary safety and risk management topics to all its employees. - C. CONTRACTOR shall report any adverse medical device-related events to the AGENCY and other required reporting entities in a timely manner.
+- A. CONTRACTOR shall implement/maintain an employee pre-screening process, to include, at a minimum, background checks, pre-placement employee health evaluation, and drug testing. - B. CONTRACTOR'S New Hire Academy shall include training on appropriate/necessary safety and risk management topics.
+CONTRACTOR shall also provide annual refresher courses and/or recurrent training on appropriate/necessary safety and risk management topics to all its employees. - C. CONTRACTOR shall utilize the INMAR OneRecalltm system to receive written and email communications from manufacturers and other sources regarding product safety notices, bulletins or recalls. - D. CONTRACTOR shall report any adverse medical device-related events to the AGENCY, CONTRACTOR'S Health and Safety Committee, and other required reporting entities in a timely manner.